Challenge (2012 film): Challenge

+Yaarukku Theriyum

 The Times of India gave the film three out of five stars wrote that "Yaarukku Theriyum is a rare movie that has brought together smaller names from the south Indian film industry".
-The Times of India also praised the performances of Achyutha Kumar and Harish Raj saying that "Kannada actors Achyuth Kumar and Harish Raj, as humo [sic] Baasha, come out on top with their performances".
+The Times of India also praised the performances of Achyuth Kumar and Harish Raj saying that "Kannada actors Achyuth Kumar and Harish Raj, as humo [sic] Baasha, come out on top with their performances".

 On the contrary, News18 opined that "Despite an engaging plot, the film struggles to keep you hooked and eventually graduates as one sans any thrills".
 News 18 also criticized the use of English dialogue in the film.
 The New Indian Express criticized the film and wrote that "But the characters are too many, and the numerous sub-plots linking them at times seem contrived".
 Behindwoods wrote that "Director Ganesan Kamaraj seems to have focused his intentions on getting the audience to play the guessing game but disappointment looms as the surprises turn out to be far from clever".
 DNA India opined that "Yaarukku Theriyum engages partly, but disappoints extremely".